adri6412/osckeep/README.md

-# Google Keep Clone
+# OscKeep

-This project is a Google Keep clone with a Node.js server, React web client, and Android client source code.
+This project is a note-taking application (OscKeep) with a Node.js server, React web client, and Android client source code.

 ## Project Structure